Taking Vitamins and Supplements While on GLP-1 Medications

 - Vitamin E: Acts as an antioxidant in cell membranes and supports normal nerve function.

-Remember that while supplementation can be used to support nutrition, it should enhance a balanced diet, not replace it.[2]
-Consult with a healthcare provider before adding new supplements to your routine if you’re using GLP-1 medications.
+Remember to consult with a healthcare provider before adding new supplements to your routine if you’re using GLP-1 medications.

 GLP-1 medications can support weight loss and blood sugar management, but their benefits are best realized when combined with healthy lifestyle choices.[1]
 Vitamin supplements can complement your diet while taking GLP-1 medications, but they should be seen as supportive rather than replacing nutrients from food.[2]
 Always consult with a healthcare provider before making changes to your supplement regimen to ensure they fit your health needs.

-Consult with HCP on appropriate management of your GLP-1 medications.
+7. Consult with HCP on appropriate management of your GLP-1 medications.
 Please consult with your HCP before taking this product and use as directed.
 Haleon does not endorse or promote use of any particular GLP-1 medication.
+Return to reference